henrik/progress_bar/README.md

 ![Screenshot](https://s3.amazonaws.com/f.cl.ly/items/2v0m3J3u1j2W43462e2F/progress_bar.gif)

+## Usage

+You can render regular ("determinate") progress bars, or "indeterminate" ones that animate but don't indicate the current progress.

 Do you have a use case not listed below?
 Please open an issue or pull request!

-## Examples

-To see it in action, clone this repo and run the example scripts:

-    # Run all examples.
-    mix run examples/all.exs

-    # See what's available.
-    ls examples

-    # Run a single example.
-    mix run examples/default.exs

-## Usage

-You can render regular ("determinate") progress bars, or "indeterminate" ones that animate but don't indicate the current progress.

 ### Determinate progress bars